msghik/SimpleDeepSearcher/README.md

 Specifically, instead of utilizing a controlled and curated document collection, our system operates within the open web—an inherently noisy, diverse, and constantly evolving information space.
 Web content varies widely in format (e.g., encyclopedic entries, forums, news articles, advertisements), quality, and structure, often consisting of unstructured text and heterogeneous linguistic styles.
 Such a complex environment more accurately reflects real-world user conditions and imposes greater demands on the model's ability to extract, synthesize, and reason over information.

-Against this backdrop, we develop an automated data generation pipeline based on the popular "web search – content filtering – information summarization – answer synthesis" framework.
+Against this backdrop, we develop an automated data synthesis pipeline based on the popular "web search – content filtering – information summarization – answer synthesis" framework.
 Leveraging a strong reasoning model (QwQ-32B), we conduct large-scale rollouts in the real web environment: for each curated question, the model generates multiple high-quality answers grounded in search engine results.
 This process requires the model not only to construct precise and relevant subqueries, but also to identify and extract salient information from noisy, redundant, or even contradictory web sources, thereby producing accurate, concise, and well-structured outputs.

 Through this method of data synthesis grounded in real-world web contexts, we significantly improve the diversity and authenticity of training samples.
 This, in turn, provides more practically aligned supervision signals for fine-tuning, and offers a novel pathway for enhancing the retrieval capabilities of large language models in open-domain question answering tasks.